 There are 30 questions to complete.

+It is recommended that you take a practice test before you take the actual written test.
 Please note, however, that this is not the actual test, and you will not receive your license if you pass this sample practice test.
 If you’re getting your Motorcycle License, you’ve come to the right place.
 It is all FREE!

 This online M1 traffic signs practice test, with multiple choice questions, is intended to help you prepare for the Ontario M1 Motorcycle driver’s test that is required before you can get your Motorcycle driver’s license.
 This free practice written driving test is a lesson that is essential for getting your Ontario M1 driver’s license at your local licensing office.